alisd23/ngrx-form-pure/README.md

 #### Helper types

-`ngrx-form` also exposes some interfaces/types which can convert some complex types to others.
+`ngrx-form-pure` also exposes some interfaces/types which can convert some complex types to others.
 These types usually take generic parameters, and converts these parameters in to other `shapes`.

 ##### `IFormValues<TFormState>`
 Converts the state type of a form into a type representing the field names to the value type of those fields.